TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

-We can ask the question: what is the least squares solution *of minimal length*?
+%We can ask the question: what is the least squares solution *of minimal length*?

 For this low-dimensional problem we can draw a picture.